 What kind of shot am I hoping for?
 Do I want a sunset shot?
 Do I want some golden afternoon sun side lighting the scene?

 Shooting into the sun can only be done if the sun is not visible i.e behind a cloud or if the sun is just dipping over the horizon.
-Otherwise you will find that the have sun flare issues (sun shining into your lens making it look unpleasant and well…crap)
+Otherwise, you will find that they have sun flare issues (sun shining into your lens making it look unpleasant and well…crap)

 Only when I have figured out all these variables will I go to a location and shoot a location.
 However, even if you planned all the above, you can still end up with rubbish, flat light.